-5.3.155 Corporate customers whose securities are admitted to trading on a regulated market in an EEA state or one in an assessed low risk jurisdiction are publicly owned and generally accountable.
-Regulation 28(5) 5.3.156 Where the firm has satisfied itself that the customer is: a company which is listed on a regulated market (within the meaning of MiFID) in the EEA, or on a non-EEA market that is subject to specified disclosure obligations; or a majority-owned and consolidated subsidiary of such a listed company the obligation to identify, and to verify the identity of, beneficial owners, and the obligation to take reasonable steps to determine and verify the information at $5.3.152$ (a)-(c) does not apply (see section 5.4).
-Regulation 3(1) 5.3.157 Specified disclosure obligations are disclosure requirements consistent with specified articles of: The Prospectus directive [2003/71/EC] The Transparency Obligations directive [2004/109/EC] The Market Abuse Regulation[2014/596] and with EU legislation made under these specified articles.
-Regulations 3(1) and 37(3)(a)(iv) 5.3.158 If a regulated market is located within the EEA there is no requirement to undertake checks on the market itself.
+5.3.155 Corporate customers whose securities are admitted to trading on a UK regulated market or an EU regulated market within the EEA, or a regulated financial market outside the EEA whose securities are admitted to equivalent trading disclosure obligations are generally accountable.

+Regulation 28(5) 5.3.156 Where the firm has satisfied itself that the customer is: a company which is listed on a regulated market (within the meaning of MiFID) in the UK, EU regulated market within the EEA, or on a non-EEA market that is subject to specified disclosure obligations; or a majority-owned and consolidated subsidiary of such a listed company the obligation to identify, and to verify the identity of, beneficial owners, and the obligation to take reasonable steps to determine and verify the information at 5.3.152 (a)-(c) does not apply (see section 5.4).
+Regulation 3(1) 5.3.157 Specified disclosure obligations are disclosure requirements consistent with specified articles of: Prospectus requirements [Reg 1129/2017] Disclosure Guidance and Transparency Rules [FCA Handbook] The Market Abuse Regulation [Reg 596/2014] Regulations 3(1) and 37(3)(a)(iv) 5.3.158 If a regulated market is located within the UK, is an EU regulated market within the EEA, or on a non-EEA market that is subject to specified disclosure obligations, there is no requirement to undertake checks on the market itself.
 Firms should, however, record the steps they have taken to ascertain the status of the market.
-If the market is outside the EEA, but is one which subjects companies whose securities are admitted to trading to disclosure obligations which are contained in international standards and are equivalent to the specified disclosure obligation in the EU, similar treatment is permitted.
+If the market is outside the EEA, but is one which subjects companies whose securities are admitted to trading to disclosure obligations which are contained in international standards and are equivalent to the specified disclosure obligations, similar treatment is permitted.
 For companies listed outside the EEA on markets which do not meet the requirements set out in paragraph 5.3.157, the standard verification requirement for private and unlisted companies should be applied.
-5.3.159 ESMA maintains a list of regulated markets within the EU at https://registers.esma.europa.eu/publication/searchRegister?core=esma registers mifid rma
+5.3.159 ESMA maintains a list of regulated markets within the EU at https://registers.esma.europa.eu/publication/searchRegister?core=esma_re gisters_upreg.